 Address: Central Place, Kritsa, Crete 721 00 Greece

 Contact: +30 2841 051967

-From Calamari to Moussaka, from Saganaki to Pastitsio, Paradeisos Taverna has all your favorite Greek dishes.
+From Calamari to Moussaka, from Saganaki to Pastitsio, Paradeisos Taverna has all your favourite Greek dishes.
 They also have a great beverage list and a lovely outdoor seating area.
-It is a classic favorite of both locals and tourists alike, so be sure to give it a try.
+It is a classic favourite of both locals and tourists alike, so be sure to give it a try.